dtzxporter/SETools/README.md

 # SETools - Maya (v2.2.1)

-A .SE format import / export plugin for Maya (2012+)
+A .SE format import / export plugin for Maya (2014+) (Maya 2012 works, however some animations have interpolation bugs due to an unfixed Maya bug)

 *.SE formats are open-sourced formats optimized for next-generation modeling and animation.
 They are free to be used in any project, game, software, etc with the hopes that people will adapt the standard unlike other formats available.*